What are fork terminals?

 How do you use fork terminals?

 Properly using fork terminals is easier than you may think.
-Let's cover how to use fork terminals with a common bus bar.
+Let's cover how to use crimp connectors such as fork terminals with a common bus bar.
 The first step is gathering the parts and tools you will need.
 We'll be using 14 gauge wire, fork terminals, a bus bar, a stripping tool, a crimping tool, and a heat tool.
 The first step is stripping the wires to the proper length.
 Pay careful attention not to damage the insulation or conductors when stripping.
 With your wires prepped, line up the terminal into the proper crimp nest.
+Make sure that your electrical connectors are the highest quality possible.
+The quality of the various electrical connector types will impact your electrical connections.
 You'll notice the colored dots on the crimping tool indicate the nest by gauge.
 Next, you'll insert your wire into the fork terminal body making sure that the insulation butts up to the inner barrel.
 Now simply complete one full ratchet cycle.
 Once the crimp cycle is complete, you'll want to perform a tug test.
 Gently pull from both sides of the connection point to ensure that the connection is solid.
 With your terminals properly installed, it's time to activate the heat shrink with our heat tool.
 Epoxy-lined heat shrink should be used in marine environments to create an environmentally sealed connection.
 Now it's time to install our fork terminals on our busbar.
 Simply loosen the screws you intend to use.
 Now take your locking fork and press it into the screw.
 You will want to apply enough pressure to the fork terminal to allow it to firmly hug the screw body.
 With the fork terminal in place, you can tighten the screw.
 With a gentle tug, you can see just how durable this connection is.
 Notice that the fork terminal does not move.
 Now we just need to repeat the process with the remaining terminals.
 And that's it.
 We have successfully installed our fork terminals on the busbar.
 Fork terminals are extremely useful in electrical connections.
 They are available in 22-18 gauge, 16-14 gauge, and 12-10 gauge sizes.
 They are also available in bare, nylon, vinyl, or heat shrink insulation.
 Fork terminals are an obvious choice.
 They offer durability, versatility, and longevity even in the toughest environments.

 Where are fork terminals implemented?